rudynicolop/rudynicolop.github.io/_pages/about.md

 Previously I completed my Bachelor's at Cornell University where I was advised by Professor [Adrian Sampson](https://www.cs.cornell.edu/~asampson/).
 I worked on formalizing P4's semantics in the Petr4 under Professor [Nate Foster](https://www.cs.cornell.edu/~jnfoster/).
 Furthermore I collaborated with Professor [Andrew Appel](https://www.cs.princeton.edu/~appel/) on building a type system for P4.

 I like travel, fiction, and cats (see Pico in the photo)!

+You can reach my via email at the following:
+{%highlight haskell %}
+concat ["rpeterson", "@", "ethz.ch"]
+{% endhighlight %}